mParticle/docs/src/pages/developers/sdk/android/push-notifications/index.md

 ## Setup Push Messaging for your App

-To take advantage of Push Notifications you need to subscribe to a notification service.
+To take advantage of push notifications you need to subscribe to a notification service.
 It is highly recommended that you use Firebase notifications if possible.
 The Google Cloud Messaging service is now deprecated.
 If you use any of Google's Firebase SDKs you must use Firebase for push notifications.

 ### Firebase